-Your website is your shop front but many don’t do enough to show customers they are just a trustworthy as bricks and mortar.
+Your website is your shop front, but many don’t do enough to show customers they are just as trustworthy as bricks and mortar.

 Many websites have terms of sale biased in favour of the seller, with contact information hidden or absent.
 These can be quick turn-offs for potential customers who may perceive such websites to be untrustworthy.